 By the way, this post contains affiliate links, which means I get a small commission if you click the link and buy something.
-This helps me with the costs of running a blog.
-Hence, thank you for your support.
 You can also read my disclosure here.

-Shepherd’s Pie and what it means to me
+Shepherd’s Pie Casserole and what it means to me

 Over the years, I would listen to my sister Robyn tell me many times that she had baked her family a shepherd’s pie and that it was delicious.
 At that point, I’d figuratively turn my nose up in the air and pooh – pooh the news in my head.

 Years later, we go to my sister-in-law’s for an overnight visit.
 She pays to have a fully cooked gourmet meal sent to her house every week.
-The week we visit, it is shepherd’s pie.
+The week we visit, it is shepherd’s pie casserole.
 She offers to share it with us for dinner.